 In 2019, the Friends of the Hyde Park Library received community preservation funds to transform an unused area of open public space at the Hyde Park Library into a passive park incorporating artifacts of historical significance to the local community.

 In 1835, the Boston and Providence Railroad Company laid tracks through Hyde Park toward Boston.
 By 1845 there was an unofficial stop at what is now considered downtown HP.
-A station was built at track level in 1848.
+A station was built at track level in the late 1850’s .
 As industry, business and the population grew, railroads expanded for both personal travel and for quicker and wider distribution of manufactured good.
 In the 1890’s the New York, New Haven & Harford Railroad (NYNH&H RR, or New Haven for short) acquired most of the routes in southern New England.

 Because of this growth and potential, Hyde Park’s selectmen and the Businessmen’s Council negotiated with the New Haven to finance a larger station.
 After many delays, including Hyde Park’s annexation to Boston in 1912, the station opened on April 14, 1914.